 For further information on the classes listed, please see the relevant member of staff and look at the Student Information Boards.

-The Autumn Term’s Enrichment Programme, Extra-Curricular Programme for 2017-18 and PE Sports fixtures are available to download at the bottom of this page:
+This term's Extra Curricular activities are available to download at the bottom of this page:

 learning a musical instrument at qphs